-Therefore, we could not match U.S. CEP sales to sales at the same LOT in the home market, nor could we determine a LOT adjustment based on JBL Canada's home market sales because there is only one LOT in the home market, and it is not possible to determine if there is a pattern of consistent price differences between the sales on which NV is based and the home market sales at the LOT of the export transaction.15 Furthermore, we have no other information that provides an appropriate basis for determining a LOT adjustment.
-Consequently, because the available data do not form an appropriate basis for making a LOT adjustment but the home market LOT is at a more advanced stage of distribution than the U.S. LOT, we find it is appropriate to make a CEP offset to NV, in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412.
+Finally, we could not match U.S. CEP sales to sales at the same LOT in the home market, nor could we determine a LOT adjustment based on JBL Canada's home market sales because there is only one LOT in the home market.15 Furthermore, we have no other information that provides an appropriate basis for determining a LOT adjustment.
+Consequently, because the available data do not form an appropriate basis for making a LOT adjustment but the home market LOT is at a more advanced stage of distribution than the U.S. LOT, we find it is appropriate to make a CEP offset to NV, in accordance with section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).
 The CEP offset is calculated as the lesser of: (1) the indirect selling expenses incurred on the home market sales; or (2) the indirect selling expenses deducted from the starting price in calculating CEP.